Marijuana Drug Trafficking in Georgia

 marijuana trafficking

-As our country slowly moves towards decriminalizing marijuana, it is easy to fall into the trap of believing that the law currently does not take marijuana related charges seriously.
+As our country slowly moves towards decriminalizing marijuana, it is easy to fall into the trap of believing that the law currently does not take marijuana-related charges seriously.
 In Georgia, marijuana is still very much illegal, and you can be prosecuted for trafficking marijuana even if you live in a state in which it has been legalized.

 Under Georgia law O.C.G.A. §16-13-31(c), a person commits the offense of Trafficking in Marijuana when he or she sells, manufactures, grows, delivers, brings into this state, or has possession of a quantity of marijuana exceeding ten pounds.